imattau/bookstr/README.md

 The API server also honours `API_BASE` to match the frontend and `PORT` for the listening port.

+### Event History Cache

+Bookstr keeps an IndexedDB pointer for each record it indexes.
+Before requesting events from relays the application loads the pointer and only asks for events newer than the cached ID.
+A background worker defined in `src/workers/historyBackup.ts` continues fetching the rest of the history and stores it locally.

 ### Zap Flow (NIP-57)

 Bookstr implements lightning zaps following [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md).
 The flow is: